amontalenti/rapid-web-slides/flyer.rst

 The tutorial will be accessible both to programming novices and existing programmers.

-Python, HTML, and JavaScript will be used -- and some experience with these will be helpful -- but specific knowledge with these technologies is not required to get a lot of value out of this course.
+Python, HTML, and JavaScript will be used.
+Some experience with these will be helpful, but specific knowledge with these technologies is not required to get a lot of value out of this course.

 The only pre-requisite is a little familiarity with Github, git, and the